njonsson/cape/README.markdown

 ### Configure Rake execution

 Cape lets you specify how Rake should be executed on the local computer and on remote computers.
+But the default behavior is most likely just right for your needs:

+* It detects whether Bundler is installed on the computer
+* It detects whether the project uses Bundler to manage its dependencies
+* It runs Rake via Bundler if the above conditions are true; otherwise, it runs Rake directly

 Note that Cape statements must be executed within a `Cape` block.

     # config/deploy.rb

     require 'cape'

-    # Configure Cape to execute Rake via Bundler, both locally and remotely.
+    # Configure Cape never to execute Rake via Bundler, neither locally nor
+    # remotely.
-    Cape.local_rake_executable  = '/usr/bin/env bundle exec rake'
+    Cape.local_rake_executable  = '/usr/bin/env rake'
-    Cape.remote_rake_executable = '/usr/bin/env bundle exec rake'
+    Cape.remote_rake_executable = '/usr/bin/env rake'

     Cape do
       # Create Capistrano recipes for all Rake tasks.